Academic dress: Sri Lanka

 In Sri Lanka, the academic dress consists of gown, hood (post-graduate) and a garland (on graduation day).
-Universities that were affiliated to the former University of Ceylon issue black gowns for graduates and post graduates; red gowns for masters and Phd graduates; crimson gowns for chancellors with a different colour gowns for senior academic faculty.
+Universities that were affiliated to the former University of Ceylon issue black gowns for graduates and post graduates; red gowns for master's and PhD graduates; crimson gowns for chancellors with a different colour gowns for senior academic faculty.
 These universities only issue garland on the graduation day to new graduates and only issue mortar boards to chancellor, vice chancellor and registrars.
 Private universities issue mortar boards to graduates along with a hood in place of garland.

 Sweden and Finland

 Finland and Sweden have similar traditions when it comes to academic clothing.
 For important academic ceremonies white tie is usually worn, however, often with traditional headwear and gowns.
 Gowns are not generally used except by the rector as a symbol of office, if anyone.

 The regular student cap (Finnish: ylioppilaslakki, Swedish: studentmössa) usually has a white velvet crown, a black band and a black beak.
 The cap can be worn by anyone who has passed the matriculation examination and is acceptable wear for both formal and informal academic celebrations.
 Technology students wear a special kind of student cap called a teekkarilakki (Finnish) or teknologmössa (Swedish).
 It is similar to the traditional student cap, but features a tuft and a distinctive cockade to show which university the wearer is attending.
 Technology students generally wear their caps more frequently, and thus the tuft often symbolizes university engineering students.
 Although universities have different rules regarding the use of the cap, caps are generally not awarded to students until the completion of the first year of studies.
 The technology student's hat may also be seen on informal occasions, being worn with the student overall at many universities.

 In both countries many universities have doctoral hats for persons who have completed a PhD or similar degree.
 These usually resemble top hats and must be worn with white tie.
 Like other hats, they are not generally worn indoors, but they may be presented on a table.
-Events where the hat and white tie are worn include thesis defences, post-doctoral parties, ceremonial conferments of degrees, opening ceremonies and other formal ceremonies related to the university.
+Events where the hat and white tie are worn include thesis defences, postdoctoral parties, ceremonial conferments of degrees, opening ceremonies and other formal ceremonies related to the university.
 At some universities, a doctoral ring is awarded together with the hat.
 In the Ingmar Bergman film Wild Strawberries, one scene shows the conferral of a Jubilee doctor degree on the main character at the University of Lund, which includes the presentation of such a hat and ring.
 At the University of Helsinki a cape and a sword are commonly worn with the doctoral hat.
 Students of the student organization "Limes" may also be seen wearing a black cape.